Trusted WordPress tutorials, when you need them most.

 How to Manage Contact Form Entries in WordPress

-For the sake of this tutorial, we will be using WPForms.
+For this tutorial, we will be using WPForms.
 It is the best WordPress contact form plugin that helps you manage your form entries with ease.

 However, a similar process exists for other popular WordPress form plugins, including Formidable Forms.